 The First-Year Writing office at the University of Connecticut grants waiver requests to students who have completed coursework equivalents of UConn’s First-Year Writing courses (English 1010 and English 1011) at another accredited institution.
 Please note that waivers are available for transfer students ONLY.
 Please also note that we do not respond to waiver requests submitted after the semester has begun until registration for the next semester begins.

 Waiver Application Eligibility

-A student is eligible to request a waiver of UConn’s First-Year Writing requirement if all of the following are true:
+A student is eligible to request a waiver of UConn’s First-Year Writing requirement if ONE of the TWO of the following are true: